Questions about equipment requirements for 4-H archery competitions? review the competition rules (click here)

 - Available competition levels - some bow divisions in 4-H have more (and higher level) competitions available than others.

 - Genesis - The original Genesis bow is a great way to learn archery!
 The draw weight is easily adjustable, which is a huge plus for new archers.
 4-H Archery Club members of all ages can compete at the state 4-H archery jamboree in the spring in the Genesis division with these bows.
+Note that the Genesis bow must be an "original Genesis" bow - NOT a Genesis Pro, a mini-Genesis, or any other Genesis bow - in order to compete in the Genesis division.
 No modifications to the bows are allowed (such as sights or releases), so the state competition is a level playing field with all of the archers in this division having the same equipment.
 Archers compete by grade level (juniors, junior high or senior high).
 Available 4-H competitions: state jamboree

 - Recurve - The recurve bow is favored by traditional archers.
 With a sight installed, it can be extremely accurate.
-This is also the type of bow used in the Olympics.
+In 4-H, the recurve division is divided into two sub-divisions: Field and Olympic.
+Please see the 4-H guidelines for details on the equipment allowed in each subdivision.
 4-H Archery Club members of all ages can compete (by age group) in the recurve division at the state 4-H archery jamboree in the spring.
 Senior high archers (grades 9-12) who do well at the state competition can also compete at the state 4-H invitational competition in October.
 The top four archers at the October invitational can go on to represent Tennessee as they compete at the National 4-H archery invitational in June.
 Available 4-H competitions: state jamboree, state invitational (sr high), national invitational (sr high)

-- Open Compound Division - This is the 4-H competition division for all compound bows that are not Genesis youth bows.
-A wide variety of attached equipment is allowed in this division, including sights, releases, etc. (see equipment standards, below, for details), which allows these bows to be extremely accurate.
-4-H Archery Club members can compete by age group in the open compound division at the state 4-H archery jamboree in the spring, and the scores of the winners in this division are often close to perfect scores.
+- Compound Division - This is the 4-H competition division for all compound bows that are not original Genesis youth bows.
+A variety of attached equipment is allowed in this division, including sights, releases, etc. (see equipment standards, below, for details), which allows these bows to be extremely accurate.
+This division is sub-divided into Hunter and Open.
+Please see the 4-H competition rules for details on the equipment allowed in each sub-division.
+4-H Archery Club members can compete by age group in the compound division at the state 4-H archery jamboree in the spring, and the scores of the winners in this division.
 As with the recurve division, senior high archers (grades 9-12) who do well at the state competition can also go on to the October state invitational and, if they place in the top four there, the national invitational.
 Available 4-H competitions: state jamboree, state invitational (sr high), national invitational (sr high)